alanng10/Secane/Docue/Web/a.md

 # Web

-Secane has web browser to execute web module.
+Web browser is for execute web module.

 Web browser plat is for module that has none source based interest to civil.